sf-wdi-38/personal-portfolio/README.md

   * Click the rename button.

 4. Go to the website `<username>.github.io`!
 You have a web presence now!!
 It's not perfect, but it will be a work in progress over the whole course and it's an excellent start!
 If you want to change the content, you're going to need a copy on your own computer to edit and improve.

+>If your site isn't showing up, that's somewhat normal.
+You can try going back to the settings tab, and changing the theme of your page, which sometimes works to make the site show up.
+(Just go back and change the theme back after the page has shown up on github.io.)

 5. Click the clone or download button and copy the "clone URL."